California Overtime Rules

 Finally, California also requires that overtime be paid after 40 hours in a workweek.
 For example, if an employee works 8 hours from Monday through Friday, and 4 hours on Saturday, this would result in 4 hours of overtime on Saturday.

 California Department of Industrial Relations (DIR): Overtime

 California Minimum Wage

-Employees in Justworks who are not exempt from minimum wage laws may not be paid at a rate below the minimum hourly wage based on the company size and jurisdiction.
+Subject to certain exceptions, employees working in California must be paid at least the minimum wage as required by California law.
 Information on the current minimum wage in California can be found here.